teaforthecat/hemacs/README.md

 * `hemacs-dired` - dired detail hiding and buffer reuse / reverting

-* `hemacs-pairs` - global electric pair mode with hungry delete and delete-active-region compatibility
+* `hemacs-electric` - global electric modes with hungry delete and delete-active-region compatibility for `electric-pair-mode`

 * `hemacs-bindings` - bindings for modes, defuns, and some

+* `hemacs-chords` - `keychord-mode` chords for common things and global common things bound to semi-colon

 * `hemacs-scrolling` - buffer scrolling behavior